MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-stories-overview.md

 In order to scope your report to a particular Area and Iteration path, you can query them as described in [Query your work tracking data using OData Analytics](../extend-analytics/wit-analytics.md#query-a-single-entity-set) and use AreaSK and IterationSK values of interest to supply to the other queries provided in the sections provided later in this article.

 ### Query for percentage of hours completion for requirements

+> [!NOTE]
-**Note:** Below query works for Agile process type since it defines 'Remaining work' and 'Completed work' fields in work items.
+> The following query works for the Agile process since it defines `Remaining Work` and `Completed Work` fields in work items.

 #### [Power BI Query](#tab/powerbi/)